The Problems With Code Screenshots

 Problem: Edit-ability

-Let’s say I spot the line in your stack trace screenshot that explains the problem.
-Great!
+Let’s say I spot the line in your screenshot that explains the problem.
 Now what?
-I’m taking another screenshot, marking it up somehow, and sending it back to you.
-Day in and day out, that busywork adds up.
+I’m taking my own screenshot, marking it up, and sending it back to you.
+That gets messy.

-What if your function just needs one or two small changes?
-If you pasted raw code, I can copy it, make my changes in a my text editor with a test, and post the corrected function that I am certain works someplace for you to copy.
-This is so much more direct than “change the array at the top of the component to an array of arrays.”
+What if your code only needs one or two small changes?
+If you pasted raw code, I can copy it, make my changes, and post the corrected code someplace for you to copy.
+Wouldn’t that be nice?

 The Solution

-What’s the solution?
-I try to do one or both of the following:
+What is the solution?
+I try to do one or two of the following:

 - Share raw text code, with syntax highlighting and formatting

-Some teachers use beautiful, well-presented screenshots to teach, and I don’t mean to criticize that workflow.
-It still suffers from the limitations above, but I see the value of presenting ideas this way.
+Some teachers use well-edited screenshots to teach, and that’s cool.
+It suffers from the limitations described, but I see the value of it.